 Android application for fitness gamification to encourage people to exercise more.
 Uses phone accelerometer to count steps and gamify the steps as currency.
 Use steps to buy powerups and multipliers to gain more steps faster.

 Organized a four hundred person, twenty four hour hackathon at CSULB.
-Planned and advised as Vice Director.
+Planned and advised as Vice Director for 2 years.
 Also designed, setup, and managed the power and networking infrastructure.
 More info at BeachHacks.com.

 Started a Capture the Flag team at CSULB.
 Compete and meet weekly to solve problems for Jeopardy style CTF.
 Solve problems in cryptography, binary analysis, web exploitation, reverse engineering, steganography, forensics, and others.